Do you want to know what are the best Nikon D5600 lenses in 2021?

 Best Macro Lens for Flowers and Macro Photography

-They have better minimum distance focus meaning you will be able to capture all the details from extremely close.
+They have better minimum distance focus, meaning you can capture all the details from highly close.

 One of the features is sharpness, which is inviolable with macro lenses.